benedictleekw/solidity-projects/crowdfund/README.md

 npx hardhat node                 # spin up a fresh in-memory instance of the Ethereum blockchain npx prettier '**/*.{json,sol,md}' --write # format your Solidity and TS files
 ```

-## Unfinished feature
-- The current implementation only take into consideration when the contribution goal of less than 10 ETH.
-Having trouble figuring the math for deciding how many NFT to be minted based on the new contributed amount.
-- If the user contribute 3 ETH in one transaction it will only mint 1 NFT instead of 3.
-I had a version with a for loop minting multiple NFT, but cannot figure out the logic to decide the minting number as mentioned above.
-- Unit test for security concerns.
-Do not know how to create test without creating a attacking contract.